Arktic-py/TuniBot/README.md

  *The true Unity Discord bot*

 ## What is Tunybot ❔
-    Tunybot is a discord bot for a school project!
+    TunyBot is a discord bot build for a school project

 ## What is the use of Tunibot ❔
 Tunibot has many functions currently not all complete

 __NOTE__: this bot depends on python 3.8 or greater